godspeedsystems/gs-plugins/README.md

      DataSource-As-EventSource
    ```

+   ⚠️ **Note:** In certain network environments, particularly on WiFi connections, you may encounter a `Request failed with status code 403` error due to network security protocols or firewall restrictions that
+   block specific API requests.
+To bypass this limitation, consider switching to a **mobile data hotspot**, which often has fewer restrictions.
+This workaround can help ensure successful command execution and
+   avoid network-related request failures.

 5. Depending on your selection, the plugin generator will generate a template with your chosen plugin name, such as "your-plugin-name-as-datasource."
 The structure of the generated files will be as follows:

    ```